Susan Zaeske: Scholarly work

-Susan Zaeske is Associate Dean for Arts and Humanities in the College of Letters & Science at the University of Wisconsin-Madison.
-During her eleven years as associate dean, she has significantly restructured the Arts and Humanities division as well as forming an advancement office for the college as a whole.
+Susan Zaeske was Associate Dean for Arts and Humanities in the College of Letters & Science at the University of Wisconsin-Madison but was relieved of those duties in 2023.
+During her eleven years as associate dean, she significantly restructured the Arts and Humanities division as well as forming an advancement office for the college as a whole.

 Zaeske, who joined the faculty of UW-Madison in the Department of Communication Arts in 1996, has published numerous articles and book chapters in scholarly venues in the fields of rhetoric, history, English, political science, religious studies, and Jewish studies.
 Her research centers on the interplay of rhetoric, history, political culture, and religion.
 She is the author of Signatures of Citizenship: Petitioning, Antislavery, and Women’s Political Identity, published in the Gender and American Culture series by the University of North Carolina Press.
 Her current book project explores rhetorical appropriations of the Book of Esther, which she contemplates in “Esther's Book: A Rhetoric of Writing for Jewish Feminists” published in Jewish Rhetorics: History, Theory, Practice (Brandeis University Press, 2014).
 Recent scholarly presentations include “Signatures and Swords: The Interplay of Petitioning and Violence” to the Radcliffe Exploratory Seminar at Harvard University and “Signatures and Swords: The Interplay of Petitioning and Violence” at Zhejiang University, Hangzhou, China.

 Zaeske has won the National Communication Association’s James A. Winans-Herbert A. Wichelns Memorial Award for Distinguished Scholarship in Rhetoric and Public Address, the Marie Hochmuth Nichols Book Award, the Golden Anniversary Monograph Award, the Karl Wallace Memorial Award for Outstanding Young Scholar in Rhetorical Studies, and a research fellowship and visiting professorship in the Women’s Studies and Religion Program at Harvard Divinity School.

 Recipient of the Chancellor’s Distinguished Teaching Award and a Lilly Teaching Fellowship, Zaeske has taught the popular lecture course Great Speakers and Speeches as well as courses on African-American rhetoric, women’s discourse, presidential rhetoric, and social movement discourse.
 She has facilitated experiential education courses on African-American and LGBTQ civil rights history in which she had led students on bus trips to the Deep South and major East coast cities to meet movement activists and visit historical sites.